Continued from Teach English in Korea? (Part I: Q & A)

 TEFL certification programs can be costly.
 If possible, I’d recommend getting certified through an online program or in a different country, where it might be cheaper.
 Many expats I’ve known, have gone to Thailand or India to get certified.
 Research your options.

+Want to teach in Korea?
 Have you worked in a hagwon or public school ?
 Feel free to share your experience and thoughts….

 For more information about teaching in Korea, click here: